MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-quick-start-guide-edu.md

 With policies, you can turn on and off features at the per-user level.
 Here’s how policy assignments work:

 - By default, every new user will get the Global policy (tenant-level settings).
 - A user can be assigned a pre-defined user policy created by Microsoft, if it meets your requirements.
-These pre-defined policies are not editable by admins.
-If you want to manage these in the future, create new custom policies, and assign the custom policies to users.
+These pre-defined policies aren't editable by admins.
+If you want to manage these policies in the future, create new custom policies, and assign the custom policies to users.
 - A custom policy can be assigned to any user.
 To create a new custom policy, click **Add**, choose the settings you want for the policy, and click **Save**.
 Then, assign the custom policy to a user by going to **Users** in the Teams admin center or using a PowerShell script.

 ### Allow different policies for faculty and students